Kong/kong/CONTRIBUTING.md

 ### Proposing a new plugin

 We **do not** accept new plugins into the core repository.
-The plugins that are currently part of this repository are there because of historical reasons, but will be pushed into separate repositories in the foreseeable future.
+The plugins that are currently part of this repository is there because of historical reasons, but will be pushed into separate repositories in the foreseeable future.

 If you wish to write a new plugin for your own needs, you should start by